 One, possibly two, Clouded Yellows C. Croceus flitting about the Knapweed by the Visitor Center lake this morning.
 Several sad-looking Broad-leaved Helleborine Orchids were found, as was an ovipositing Southern Hawker and a few Ruddy Darters.
 Crossbills were heard.

-Yesterday, my good friend, Will Rawles, photographed this Speckled Bush Cricket in the Pinetum (below).
+Yesterday, Will Rawles, photographed this Speckled Bush Cricket in the Pinetum (below).

 On the afternoon of January 16th 2011, whilst looking for Hawfinch, Will and I came across this Great Grey Shrike (poor record shot below).
 It was seen again a month later and is probably a returning bird as there have been sporadic records throughout the years.
 The habitat here does suit this over-wintering species so, hopefully, this wont be the last record...